-The Ultimate Guide to Building Relationships with Your Buyers
+The Ultimate Guide to Building Relationships With Buyers

 We all have heard the old sales adage: “People buy from people they like.”
 And a significant body of behavioral science research supports this statement.
 According to famed psychologist Dr. Robert Cialdini, liking is one of the six principles of influence outlined in his seminal book, “Influence: The Psychology of Persuasion.”